dotnet/machinelearning/docs/code/CrossPlatform.md

 I have lots more info about our dependency on x86/x64 in another document if required.

-### 3.1 Eliminate native components
-This is the most complicated solution and provides the least amount of short term benefit.
-Since x86/x64 run fine and gain performance benefits with these components, it doesn't make sense to spend the time to fully remove it.
-This is a possible solution, but not one that I would recommend, so I am not going to give more details on it unless we explicitly decide to go this route.

-### 3.2 Rewrite native components to work on other platforms
+### 3.1 Rewrite native components to work on other platforms
 This will still allow us to gain the benefits of the X86/x64 SIMD instructions and Intel MKL on architectures that support it but will also keep the benefits of native code in the other places.
 The downside is that we would have to build the native code for, potentially, a lot of different architectures.

 At a high level, this solution would require us to: